snarlferb/u/README.md

   in a pixel format.
 You'll often see them used in low-resolution displays, fixed-size text, or when a particular pixel-perfect appearance is needed.
 BDF (Bitmap Distribution Format)

+  A glyph slot is a container where individual glyphs can be loaded, whether outline or bitmap format.

   Outline fonts are commonly used in scalable font formats.
 Fonts can also be stored in a font file as a series of vectorial shapes called outlines.
 Each outline is defined as a series of points in what is called the master or EM space.
 Points can be tagged to